luizbgomide/sovereign/index.md

 | [G1-3 - Against The Giants](https://www.drivethrurpg.com/en/product/17037)                                                                                          | 9              | 10           | ?          |
 | [S1 - Tomb of Horrors](https://www.drivethrurpg.com/en/product/176871)                                                                                              | 10             | 10           | ?          |

-### Under Construction

-- Actually playtest the classes.
-I know it uses WWN which has its own playtesting, but there's probably still jank somewhere.
-- Make sure that there's enough skills for all the advancement points that PCs get while leveling up.
-Need to make sure that not every high level character is the same.
-- Make sure that there's enough feats for spellcasters.
-- Build out sample build packages for players who aren't interested in build craft and just want to get going
-- Build out sample adventuring parties for random encounters
-- Create out starting-at-higher-level rules (mostly magic items)
-- Port over conditions from those outside the walls

 ### Change Log

 #### 2024-11-24